BioProAgent: Neuro-Symbolic Grounding for Constrained Scientific Planning: Experiments

 \subsubsection{Error Correction (Subset D).}

-Subset D evaluates the system's ability to diagnose and correct injected physical violations, as shown in Table \ref{tab:stability_healing}.
-All baseline agents exhibit a 0\% correction rate, with ReAct entering infinite retry loops in 40\% of scenarios.
-This shows that without a deterministic controller, probabilistic LLMs naturally prioritize sequence plausibility over physical safety.
-BioProAgent restores physical safety ($C_p$) to 0.887, significantly outperforming the baselines (0.0).
-The neuro-symbolic FSM acts as a deterministic router: when a violation is detected by the rules engine, it overwrites the LLM's trajectory and forces a transition to the \texttt{RECTIFY\_CODE} state.
-This allows the agent to align its outputs with hardware limitations, demonstrating a robust self-correcting capability essential for trustworthy automated science.
-Appendix E.2 provides a detailed analysis of logical errors, resource errors, and physical errors.
+Subset D evaluates the system's ability to diagnose and correct injected physical violations.
+We define a successful correction as resolving all HALT-level safety threats ($C_p > 0.8$).
+As shown in Table \ref{tab:stability_healing}, all standard baseline agents exhibit a 0\% correction rate, with ReAct entering infinite retry loops in 40\% of scenarios.
+To determine if this is merely a tool-use policy failure, we introduced an \textbf{Oracle-ReAct} variant with a forced interlock, prohibiting termination until a ``PASS'' verification signal was received.
+Oracle-ReAct still achieved a 0\% success rate, falling into a 100\% infinite loop.
+Without Semantic Symbol Grounding, attempting to feed massive, broken JSON payloads back into the reasoning window caused severe ``Context Paralysis.''
+In contrast, BioProAgent successfully restores physical safety ($C_p$) to \textbf{0.925} and achieves an outstanding \textbf{90.0\% }correction success rate.
+The neuro-symbolic FSM acts as a deterministic router: when a violation is detected by the rules engine, it overwrites the LLM's trajectory and forces a transition to the \texttt{RECTIFY\_CODE} state, aligning outputs with hardware limitations.
+Appendix~\ref{sec:appendix_error_analysis} provides a detailed analysis of logical errors, resource errors, and physical errors.
+Furthermore, detailed analysis evaluating whether scaling up to massive ``Thinking'' models can inherently solve this execution gap is provided in Appendix~\ref{sec:app_thinking_models}, further proving the necessity of our framework.